poorvi01w/tasktracker/README.md

 # tasktracker
-users can add or delete their tasks for the day. ongoing project.
+users can add or delete their tasks for the day.